mesosphere/dcos-docs-site/pages/1.12/installing/evaluation/azure/index.md

 # Upgrading Your Cluster

-The current getting started guide has already started you on the latest version of DC/OS, 1.12.0.
 Terraform also makes it easy to upgrade our cluster to a newer version of DC/OS.
 If you are interested in learning more about the upgrade procedure that Terraform performs, please see the official [DC/OS Upgrade documentation](/1.12/installing/production/upgrading/).

-<p class="message--warning"><strong>Warning: </strong>Rollbacks are not supported by this method.
-This example is written for an operator who is starting from DC/OS 1.11.4 and performing a minor upgrade.</p>

-1. In order to perform an upgrade, we need to go back to our `main.tf` and modify the current DC/OS Version (`dcos_version`) to a newer version, such as `1.11.5` for this example, and also specify an additional parameter (`dcos_install_mode`).
+1. In order to perform an upgrade, we need to go back to our `main.tf` and modify the current DC/OS Version (`dcos_version`) to a newer version, such as `1.12.1` for this example, and also specify an additional parameter (`dcos_install_mode`).
 By default this parameter is set to `install`, which is why we were able to leave it unset when creating the initial DC/OS cluster and scaling it.

     <p class="message--important"><strong>IMPORTANT: </strong>Do not change any number of masters, agents or public agents while performing an upgrade.</p>

     ```hcl
-    dcos_version = "1.11.5"
+    dcos_version = "1.12.1"
     ```

 1. Re-run the execution plan, temporarily overriding the default install mode by setting the flag to read in the extra variable.